SpaceTimeNarratives/demo/README.md

-# spatial_narratives_workshop
+# Extracting Spatial Entities (Demo)
-This repository contains resources for the spatial narrative workshop
+This repository contains resources for the `Extracting Spatial Entities` demo